vishmita-shetty/AgentforceMobileSDK-ReactNative/README.md

 ```

 ### Testing
-Build and run the iOS simulator to test the complete Agentforce integration.
+Build and run the iOS simulator or Android emulator to test the complete Agentforce integration.